 Neil's work on decision-making and security has been funded by the U.S. Army Research Institute for the Behavioral and Social Sciences, the Department of Defense Minerva Initiative, and the National Institute of Justice for his work on countering-violent extremism.
 He was also recently awarded the National Science Foundation's CAREER award.
 CAREER funding is the most prestigious award in support of early-career faculty.

 She has provided training to FBI/CIA/DoD, The UKs National CT interviewing cadre, The Joint Forces Intelligence Group and The International Committee for the Red Cross in the ORBIT communication framework.
 Frances has presented at Humanitarian, Human Rights and Security Conferences across Europe.
+She has also provided a training evaluation for the UNHCR Security Management and Leadership Program.

 Before starting her PhD, Frances worked in secure Psychiatric settings.